sk-aili/applied-machine-learning/README.md

 # applied-machine-learning
 This repository contains code, notebooks, and resources for applying machine learning techniques to various real-world problems.
+It covers a wide range of topics, including data preprocessing, feature engineering, model selection, and evaluation.
+The examples and case studies presented in this repository are meant to provide practical insights into solving problems with machine learning.
+Whether you're a beginner or an experienced practitioner, this repository aims to provide useful information and tools for your applied machine learning projects.